andrewliebchen/a12n/_posts/2014-12-04-new-side-projects.md

 title:  "New side projects"
 ---

 I've wrapped up a pair of side projects over Thanksgiving.
 The first is Reacticons, a small file icon set for [ReactJS](http://facebook.github.io/react/) that uses `SVG`s to render resolution-independent vector icons.
-Plus, they're pretty cute.
+They're pretty cute.

 ![Reacticons landing page]({{ site.url }}/images/posts/reacticons-1.png)

-ReactJS is a front-end templating framework developed for Facebook, and it's pretty great.
+ReactJS is a front-end templating framework developed for Facebook, and it's great.
 It combines behavior (`JS`) and structure (markup) into one file, allows you to create reusable and stateful components, and does it all with an HTML like `JS` syntax called `JSX`.
 As a designer, I love it because it is pretty easy grokk, but I'll probably write more about that in a later post.

 ![Reacticons UI harness]({{ site.url }}/images/posts/reacticons-2.png)